 The confidence interval CI is the range in which a parameter (e.g. the mean value) lies with a certain probability.

 If several samples are taken from a population, it is very likely that each sample will have a different mean value.
-Now you actually want to know the mean value of the population and not that of the sample.
-The confidence interval indicates the range in which the true mean value of the population lies with a certain probability.
+However, we want to know the mean of the population, not the mean of the sample.
+The confidence interval is the range in which the true mean of the population lies with a certain probability.

-Attention!
-The above explanation is widely used because it is easy to understand, but it is not considered correct by all experts.
-Correct, but more complicated is the following definition:
+Caution!
+The above definition is widely used because it is easy to understand, but not all experts agree that it is correct.
+The following definition is correct, but more complicated:

-In statistics, parameters of the population are often estimated based on a sample, for example the mean or the variance .
-But these are only estimates and the true value in the population will lie somewhere around these estimates.
-Now it is very useful to define a range or interval in which the true value will lie with a high probability, this range is called confidence interval.
+In statistics, parameters of the population are often estimated based on a sample, such as the mean or the variance.
+However, these are only estimates and the true value in the population will be somewhere around these estimates.
+It is very useful to define a range or interval where the true value is most likely to lie.

 Calculate confidence interval

 To calculate the confidence interval, the distribution function of the respective parameter (e.g. the mean value) in the population is required.
-If this distribution is assumed to be normally distributed, the confidence interval for the mean value is given by:
+Assuming that this distribution is normally distributed, the confidence interval for the mean is given by:

-Where x̄ is the mean of the sample, n is the size of the sample, and s is the standard deviation of the sample.
-Plus and minus indicate the lower and upper limits of the confidence interval, respectively.
+Where x̄ is the sample mean, n is the sample size and s is the sample standard deviation.
+Plus and minus indicate the lower and upper limits of the confidence interval respectively.

 If the sample is small, the t-distribution is used instead of the normal distribution.
-Then the z-value is replaced by the t and the formula results in
+Then the z-value is replaced by t and the formula is

 Confidence interval 95%

-For the calculation of the confidence interval, the probability must be defined with which the mean value of the population should lie in the interval.
-Very often the confidence level of 95% or 99% is used as probability.
+To calculate the confidence interval, the probability that the population mean lies within the interval must be defined.
+The confidence level of 95% or 99% is very often used as the probability.
 This probability is also called the confidence coefficient.

 For the 95% confidence interval and the 99% confidence interval, the z-values are as follows:

-If a confidence interval of 95% is given, one can be 95% sure that the true mean value lies within this interval.
+If a 95% confidence interval is given, you can be 95% sure that the true value of the parameter lies within that interval.